davidmudrauskas/p4.sustainosaurus.com/README.md

   - Multiple interactive timelines
   - Expandable/collapsible descriptions
   - Dynamic descriptions, reflecting changes on Wikipedia
+  - Links out to full article on Wikipedia

 ** What aspects of your application are being managed by JavaScript **